 Wiener Laboratory Bench Fees

-Effective July 1, 2016, for all research projects at the Wiener Laboratory, excluding Wiener Laboratory Fellowships, Associateships and Wiener Laboratory funded projects, a bench fee is required.
+Bench fees are required for all research projects undertaken at the Wiener Laboratory, excluding those undertaken by Wiener Laboratory fellows, Research Associates, or as otherwise provided.
 The bench fee is levied to cover the additional costs related to basic consumables, equipment and materials not included in the School Fees and Expenses.
-Different rates apply to students, faculty, and graduates of Cooperating Institutions of the ASCSA than those from non-affiliated institutions.
-For further details, please see the Bench Fees on the Wiener Laboratory Research Page.
+For rates and further details, please see the Bench Fees on the Wiener Laboratory Research Page.

 Individual Members from Cooperating Institutions enjoy the following benefits:

-- The School welcomes any scholar from a Cooperating Institution, regardless of department, whose research is relevant to the mission of the ASCSA and to conducting research in Greece.
+- The School welcomes any scholar from a Cooperating Institution, regardless of department, whose research is relevant to the mission of the ASCSA.
 (NB: Every individual must submit an online application via the ASCSA website whenever he or she intends to use the facilities of the School.)

 - Assistance from the School in applying for or renewing a Greek residence permit.
 Members must pay all involved fees.
 (Assistance with residence permits is limited to those holding membership for a period of at least 90 days)

 - Assistance from the School in requesting individual study permits from the Greek Ministry of Culture (minimum one month of membership).

-- 24/7 access to the Blegen Library and a personal carrel within it as well as use of the School’s computer lab.
+- 24/7 access to the Blegen Library and a personal workspace within it, as well as use of the School’s computer lab.

 - A School key that grants access to the main grounds and gardens of the School, the main building holding the Blegen Library, and Loring Hall (deposit required).